Project & Team

-- Organise all Gammapy calls and face-to-face meetings (for users and / or developers) via gammapy-meetings
+- Organise Gammapy user calls and training events via gammapy-meetings

 - Keep an overview and help coordinate all activities that have some involvement of Gammapy, such as e.g. papers, presentations or posters about or using Gammapy at gamma-ray astronomy meetings or conferences, or tutorials at schools / workshops on gamma-ray astronomy data analysis.

-The current project manager is Roberta Zanin, the deputy project manager is Bruno Khelifi.
+The current project manager is Bruno Khélifi, the deputy project manager is Christopher van Eldik.

-The lead developer is the technical executive lead for the Gammapy project.
+The lead developers are the technical executive leads for the Gammapy project.

-The lead developer is appointed by the Gammapy coordination committee, and works closely with the Gammapy coordination committee, project manager, core developers and community contributors.
+The lead developers are appointed by the Gammapy coordination committee, and work closely with the Gammapy coordination committee, project managers and contributors.

 - Organise and drive all technical aspects of the project on a day-to-day basis.
 Keep the overview of ongoing activities, schedules and action items and follow up to make sure all important things get done.